For Current Families

 All Students: K – 8 (All School Year)

-- Navy blue pants, assorted styles and fabrics
+- Navy blue slacks and shorts

 - Cardinal, grey, or white polo (short or long sleeve)